mathesar-foundation/mathesar/docs/docs/installation-dc/ansible-setup.md

 # Setup using Ansible

 If you're installing Mathesar on Linux, here are some Ansible tasks for setting up the pre-requisites, written by one of our testers.

-After running these, you'll want to run the installation command found in the [quickstart guide](./quickstart.md).
+After running these, you'll want to SSH into the server and run the installation command found in the [quickstart guide](./quickstart.md).
 This will start a script that will download Mathesar and setup the required Docker containers as described in the prior pages.
+The installation script is interactive, so it cannot run using Ansible yet.

 ## Ubuntu
 ```